Travel to Tulum - Day 2: GRAN CENOTE & TULUM BEACH

 Our dinner was about $24 USD, before tip.
 Thank you for a great dinner, El Camello, Jr.!

 We walked around, explored a few bars with live music, and discovered many bars with house music.
-We really liked this band.
+I really liked this band.
 It had a violinist!

-Thank you for another fun day in Tulum, babe!
-It was filled with my favorites: you, ceviche, music, the beach, biking, and the list goes on! <3
+Thankful for another fun day in Tulum!
+It was filled with my favorites: ceviche, music, the beach, biking, and the list goes on! <3